-Consultant - Individual submitting a proposal to attain a contract with OSPI.
+Consultant - Individual organization, public or private agency submitting a proposal to attain a contract with OSPI.
 For purposes of this Solicitation, the terms Bidder, Consultant, and Vendor are interchangeable.

-Continuous Improvement Partner - Continuous Improvement Partners (Partners) are contractors who align with and extend OSSI's strategy to create the conditions for continuous school improvement systems in schools identified for support.
+Continuous Improvement Partner - Continuous Improvement Partners (CIPs or Partners) are contractors who align with and extend OSSI's strategy to create the conditions for continuous school improvement systems in schools identified for support.
 Partners provide direct services to assigned districts with schools identified for support, in collaboration with OSSI and educational service districts, by creating, implementing, and sustaining networks and partnerships that leverage expertise and resources to increase equitable supports within continuous school improvement systems.